 Let's take, for example, the recent trend of Fortune 500 companies across the globe to integrate Corporate Social Responsibility (CSR) as a core business competency.
 Initiated by leadership, the ultimate ability for organizations to demonstrate good citizenship falls to front line managers across the enterprise.
 As a risk manager, how valuable would it be to drill down into your risk library, identify the risks associated with CSR, and then aggregate and report on the risks to that strategic goal?

 This is just one example of how establishing an ERM Process can turn abstract goals into measurable achievements.
 The same concept can be applied to reputational risk, financial objectives, safety concerns, and countless other management level objectives.
 With the right tools, Risk Managers are able align their activities with their organization's unique risk appetite, allowing them more time to identify gaps that put their company in jeopardy.

 Interested?
-Request a free Proof of Concept where we'll demonstrate the benefits of our ERM framework with your existing data.
+Request a free demo where we'll demonstrate the benefits of our ERM framework.
 For more information on the RIMS Risk Management Society, we invite you to take the RIMS Risk Maturity Model to evaluate your organization.